0xSero/partisia-docs/docs/pbc-fundamentals/gas/efficient-gas-practices.md

 When developing smart contracts, it is crucial to consider gas usage, which measures the computational cost of executing transactions on a blockchain.
 Gas is a unit of computational effort on blockchain networks.
 It serves as a measure of the resources consumed during contract execution.
 Each operation in a smart contract, such as reading or writing data, executing computations, or interacting with other contracts, consumes a specific amount of gas.
 Minimizing gas usage is essential to ensure cost-effectiveness and optimal performance.
 In this article we have collected our best tips and strategies for handling gas optimization.

-## Impact of Contract State Size on CPU Cost:
-The size of the contract state directly affects the CPU cost, primarily due to the serialization and deserialization processes.
-As the contract state grows larger, the gas cost for both serialization and deserialization increases.
-This is because larger state sizes require more computational resources to transform the state between its serialized and deserialized representations.

-### Working with large amounts of data
+## Working with large amounts of data
 When working with a large amount of data it can quickly grow to cost a lot of gas.
 Whenever you work with many instructions we recommend you to always use a Vec<> with fix sized elements inside.
 If you use a struct its the same premise, when having a lot of entries, fix sized variables will save you the most amount of gas when used as part of either vec maps or structs..

 ### Table of fix sized elements on PBC